 David Whitman, in his book "Sweating the Small Stuff: Inner-City Schools and the New Paternalism," reports that in Chicago, from 2003 through 2006, just three of every 1,000 teachers received an "unsatisfactory" rating in annual evaluations; in 87 "failing schools" -- with below average and declining test scores -- 69 had no teachers rated unsatisfactory; in all of Chicago, just nine teachers received more than one unsatisfactory rating and none of them was dismissed.
 Chavis' teachers come from places such as Harvard, Dartmouth, Oberlin, Columbia, Berkeley, Brown and Wesleyan.

 AIPCS is one of six highly prescriptive schools Whitman studied, where "noncognitive skills" -- responsible behaviors such as self-discipline and cooperativeness -- are part of the cultural capital the curriculum delivers.
 Many inner-city schools feature a monotonous chaos of disruption.
 AIPCS -- Oakland's highest performing middle school -- stresses obligation, not self-expression.
 Chavis, now "administrator emeritus," is adamant: "Everyone says we should 'preserve our culture.'
-There is a lot of our culture we should wipe out
+There is a lot of our culture we should

 A visitor to an AIPCS classroom notices that the children do not notice visitors.
 Students are taught to sit properly -- no slumping -- and keep their eyes on the teacher.
 No makeup, no jewelry, no electronic devices.
 AIPCS' 200 pupils take just 20 minutes for lunch and are with the same teacher in the same classroom all day.
 Rotating would consume at least 10 minutes, seven times a day.
 Seventy minutes a day in AIPCS' extra-long 196-day school year would be a lot of lost instruction.
 The school does not close for Columbus Day, Martin Luther King Day or Cesar Chavez Day.